Taliban attack across Kabul, target U.S. Embassy

 Their ability to shower artillery around the diplomatic district was a clear show of strength at a time when NATO-led forces are claiming significant security gains and preparing for their exit by 2014.

-Although the Taliban have attacked multiple targets in Kabul in the past, this is the first time they have organized simultaneous assaults on such separate areas.
+Although the Taliban have attacked multiple targets in Kabul in the past, this is the first time they have organised simultaneous assaults on such separate areas.

-"The scale of today's attack is unprecedented," said Andrew Exum, fellow at the Center for a New American Security.
+"The scale of today's attack is unprecedented," said Andrew Exum, fellow at the Centre for a New American Security.

 "There was almost certainly either a break-down in security among the Afghans with responsibility for Kabul or an intelligence failure."

-A squad of about five insurgents took over a shopping center under construction on the outskirts of Kabul's diplomatic district armed with rocket-propelled grenade launchers, AK-47s and suicide vests.
+A squad of about five insurgents took over a shopping centre under construction on the outskirts of Kabul's diplomatic district armed with rocket-propelled grenade launchers, AK-47s and suicide vests.

 Explosions were interspersed with gunfire all afternoon and several rockets landed in upmarket Wazir Akbar Khan district, near the British and other embassies.
 One hit a school bus but it appeared to have been empty at the time.